hortonworks/cloudbreak/docs/azure_cb_ui.md

 Currently only one security group template can be selected for a Cloudbreak cluster and all the instances have a public IP address so all the instances in the cluster will belong to the same security group.
 This may change in a later release.

 You can define your own security group by adding all the ports, protocols and CIDR range you'd like to use.
-443 needs to be there in every security group otherwise Cloudbreak won't be able to
-The rules defined here doesn't need to contain the internal rules, those are automatically added by Cloudbreak to the security group on AZURE.
+443 needs to be there in every security group otherwise Cloudbreak won't be able to communicate with the provisioned cluster.
+The rules defined here doesn't need to contain the internal rules, those are automatically added by Cloudbreak to the security group on Azure.

 You can also use the two pre-defined security groups in Cloudbreak: